Morocco coach Regragui quits post as World Cup looms

-RABAT, March 5 : Morocco coach Walid Regragui quit his job on Thursday, only months ahead of the World Cup finals and ending weeks of speculation around his future.
+RABAT, March 5 : Morocco coach Walid Regragui quit his job on Thursday, only three months ahead of the World Cup finals and ending weeks of speculation around his future as he said the team needed fresh guidance.

+The decision had been expected for weeks but was confirmed at a late night press conference where Regragui said the team "needed a new vision and a different energy".

-Regragui took Morocco to the World Cup semi-final in Qatar in 2022 and was also at the helm in January when Morocco lost in the final of the Africa Cup of Nations but has quit citing exhaustion.
+"I sincerely believe the team needs a new vision to be able to progress.
+My decision to leave is for the better of the team," said Regragui, who took Morocco to the World Cup semi-final in Qatar in 2022 and was also at the helm in January when they lost in the final of the Africa Cup of Nations but has quit citing exhaustion.

-Mohamed Ouahbi will take over as coach, reports said.
-He was in charge when Morocco won the U-20 World Cup in Chile last year.
+Mohamed Ouahbi will take over as coach, the Moroccan Football Federation president Fouzi Lekjaa announced at the same press conference.
+The Belgian-born Ouahbi was in charge when Morocco won the under-20 World Cup in Chile last year.

 The 50-year-old Regragui had been the target of supporter criticism despite a stellar record of 36 wins in 49 matches with eight draws and only five losses since taking over in September 2022.